UntitledModGame/UntitledModGame.github.io/blog/2023-09-17_no_versioning.md

 ---
 slug: versioning
-title: Arguments for and against versioning
+title: UMG has no versioning
 tags: [design, umg]
 ---

-# Arguments for and against versioning
+# UMG has no versioning

-*(This article requires a basic understanding of my vision for Untitled Mod Game.
-If you are unfamiliar, [have a quick skim](umgtech).)*

 In Untitled Mod Game, there is going to be no versioning of mods.<br/>
 This is a very bold call, and it sounds stupid at face value.
-But please, hear me out!
+But please, hear me out!<br/>
 This lil article will explain my thought process.

 <!--truncate-->

+*(This article requires a basic understanding of my vision for Untitled Mod Game.
+If you are unfamiliar, [have a quick skim](umgtech).)*

 ---------------